 This would create a trustless system where users can only access data with a key.
 This makes P2P file sharing more secure and suitable for all internet users.

 Web 3.0 For Cryptocurrencies

-Blockchain technology is the crucial aspect of the new web.
-It is decentralized and autonomous, and it allows platforms to create native currencies, involving the community in development decisions.
+Blockchain technology is a crucial aspect of the new web.
+It is decentralised and autonomous, allowing platforms to create native currencies and involving the community in development decisions.

-For example, they have to rely on crypto exchanges to swap and trade cryptocurrencies.
+For example, they must rely on crypto exchanges to swap and trade cryptocurrencies.
 Also, users have to take further steps before using a platform.
 They have to buy ETH to use Ethereum and BTC to use Bitcoin.

 Gavin Wood, one of Ethereum’s founders, wants to connect different blockchains with Polkadot.
 It is a multi-chain network, which means that different blockchains can communicate and interact with each other using Polkadot’s framework.